uwmadison-chm/bioread/README.md

 ## Credits

-This code was pretty much all written by Nate Vack <njvack@wisc.edu>, with a lot of initial research done by John Ollinger, and some test code by Dan Fitch.
+This code was pretty much all written by Nate Vack <njvack@wisc.edu>, with a lot of initial research done by John Ollinger.

 Bioread packages a couple great libraries: